 Click the orange button to the right to learn more about what you can start doing today.

-The stage at which your multiple myeloma (MM) is diagnosed will often dictate your multiple myeloma therapy plan.
-Stage 1 MM is treated differently than stage 3 MM.
+MGUS, SMM and Stage 1 MM are treated differently than stage 3 MM.
 Research and personal experience has taught me that multiple myeloma patients and survivors must use the best of both conventional (FDA) therapies as well as the best of non-conventional MM therapies.
-CBD aka cannabinoids are an evidence-based, non-conventional multiple myeloma therapy.

 While there is a long and growing list of FDA approved chemotherapy regimens for MM such as Velcade and Carfilzomib (kyprolis), there are evidence-based, “integrative therapies” for MM that have been shown to enhance the efficacy of chemo while reducing the risk of side effects.